 If you are not a current student at the University of Melbourne and would like information about how to apply to become a PhD candidate at the University, please visit the Future Students website.

-If you have any questions about the PhD Program or the application process please contact:
+If you a current student or have already applied to study at the University of Melbourne and have questions about the PhD Program please contact:

 For updates about our work in the area of refugees and migration, and the other activities of the Melbourne Social Equity Institute, please subscribe to our email newsletter.